Alfred's Story: South Sudan Refugee Boy Needs Burn Surgery in Uganda | Amigos Internacionales

 Alfred’s story is not just about tragedy — it’s about hope.
 Together, we can write a different ending for him.
 Here’s how you can help:

-Donate to Alfred’s medical fund (link to GoFundMe).
+Donate to Alfred’s medical fund.

 Share his story on Facebook, Instagram, X, and WhatsApp to reach more hearts.